michaelattimetabling/entra-docs/docs/identity/saas-apps/timetabling-solutions-tutorial.md

 ## Create Timetabling Solutions test user

-In this section, you create a user called Britta Simon in the Timetabling Solutions Administration Console.
+In this section, you create a user called Britta Simon in the Timetabling Solutions Management Portal.

-1. In the [Administration Console](https://admin.timetabling.education/), select **1 Manage Users**, and click **Add**.
+1. In the [Management Portal](https://mp.timetabling.education/), select **1 Manage Users**, and click **Add**.
 2. Enter the mandatory fields **First Name**, **Family Name** and **Email Address**.
 Add other appropriate values in the non-mandatory fields.
 3. Ensure **Online** is active in Status.
 4. Click **Save and Next**.

 > [!NOTE]
-> To add the users in the Timetabling Solutions platform.
+> To add the users to the Timetabling Solutions platform.
 Users must be created and activated before you use single sign-on.

 ## Test SSO

-In this section, you test your Microsoft Entra single sign-on configuration with following options.
+In this section, you test your Microsoft Entra single sign-on configuration with the following options.

 * Click on **Test this application**, this will redirect to Timetabling Solutions Sign-On URL where you can initiate the login flow.

-* Go to Timetabling Solutions Sign-On URL directly and initiate the login flow from there.
+* Go to Timetabling Solutions Sign-On URL directly and initiate the login flow.

 * You can use Microsoft My Apps.
 When you click the Timetabling Solutions tile in the My Apps, this will redirect to Timetabling Solutions Sign-On URL.
 For more information, see [Microsoft Entra My Apps](/azure/active-directory/manage-apps/end-user-experiences#azure-ad-my-apps).

 ## Next steps

-Once you configure Timetabling Solutions you can enforce session control, which protects exfiltration and infiltration of your organization’s sensitive data in real time.
+Once you configure Timetabling Solutions you can enforce session control, which protects exfiltration and infiltration of your organization’s sensitive data in real-time.
 Session control extends from Conditional Access.
 [Learn how to enforce session control with Microsoft Cloud App Security](/cloud-app-security/proxy-deployment-aad).